-The Research topics web pages (below the Research areas in the menu) give you contact details within each faculty, so you can discuss your research proposal with an academic member of staff.
+The Research topics web pages (below the Research areas in the menu) give you contact details within each faculty, so you can discuss your research proposal with a member of staff.
 Most research degree places are subject to a competitive selection process; you will normally need to submit a carefully thought-out research proposal and attend an interview before you are offered a place.
 Places are decided based on:

 - the quality of your proposal